-However in some cases businesses may encounter difficulties offering financial products under the FMC Act regime.
-In some circumstances exemptive relief from a regulatory or disclosure requirement may be appropriate.
+However in some cases businesses may encounter difficulties offering financial products.
+In those circumstances, an exemption from a regulatory or disclosure requirement may be appropriate.
 For example:

 If you think there may be a basis for relief from the standard regulated offers regime, and that is not provided for by a Schedule 1 exclusion, consider:

 Are you interested in an exemption under consideration by the FMA?

 Do you have a sound basis to apply for a new exemption?

 We have wide powers to exempt persons (or types of persons) or transactions (or types of transactions) from some requirements in the FMC Act and associated regulations.
 Any exemptions we grant must promote one or more of the purposes of the FMC Act regime:

 development of fair, efficient and transparent financial markets